mcarniel/oswing/README.txt

 Note: to run the "demo35" sample you have to use Java 5 EE and include in the classpath an Entity Manager implementation, such as javaee.jar file of GlassFish A.S. (see README.xxt file within demo35 source folder)

+Note: to run the "demo36" sample you have to include in the classpath Apache Cayenne library too (see runDemo36.bat/sh). "demo36" sample app has been tested with Cayenne 2.0.4

 2. Directory Structure